k5cents/dc-bmp/README.md

 ## Our Project
 We aim to use property tax data to assess the equity and efficacy of these incentives and regulations.
+* Are BMPs installed evenly across neighborhoods of varying property value?
+* Do city incentives affect the instalation of BMPs differently in different neighborhoods?
+* Which areas of the city have the highest density of BMPs?
+* Is BMP installation becoming more common?
+* As stormwater fees increase, is there a resulting increase in BMP installations?

+We hope to answer these, and more questions using quantative social science.